jones58/bikeshop/README.md

 - Edited my previous GraphQL and Apollo setup to use Shopify's API.
 This took awhile to get right, using the console I was able to debug.
 - The Apollo Chrome extension was very useful for writing GraphQL queries, in particular the Explorer tab.
 - Added Tailwind for quick styling.
 Seeing as this is a project for quickly learning new technologies, I settled for a basic design system built on Tailwind.
 For now, the website is desktop only.
+- Set up a component for products called product card.
 - Added Storybook to the project.
 This can be run with `npm run storybook`.

 ## Editing locally